Pinterest Pixel

 Excel will compute the nth root of the number.
 This method is particularly useful if you prefer a shorter formula.

 Handling nth roots for negative numbers in Excel requires a bit more attention to detail.
 Generally, raising a negative number to a fractional power may lead to a complex number.
-However, if I’m looking for a real number as a result, it’s crucial to know that only odd roots of negative numbers are real numbers.
+However, if I’m looking for a real number as a result, it is important to know that only odd roots of negative numbers are real numbers.

-In Excel, I use the ABS function first to convert the negative number to its absolute positive equivalent.
-Then, I can use either the POWER function or the exponent operator (^), followed by applying a negative sign to the result if I’m dealing with an odd root.
+In Excel, I use the ABS function first to convert the negative number to its absolute positive number.
+Then, I can use either the POWER function or the exponent operator (^), followed by applying a negative sign to the result.

 Nth Root in Excel